Skip to main content

 Once you have established the type of dimmer or controller you are using, you then need to make sure that the LED driver is compatible with the type of dimmer in question.

-Be mindful that some manufactures of centralised lighting control systems, or home automation systems may offer more than one type of dimming control option under the same brand name.
+Be mindful that some manufacturers of centralised lighting control systems or home automation systems may offer more than one type of dimming control option under the same brand name.

-Trailing edge and leading edge dimmers are installed across the AC input wiring to the LED driver.
-These are the most common types of dimmers you will find in most Australian homes.
-You need a LED driver with Phase Cut Dimming in order for it to work with these types of dimmers.
+Trailing edge and leading-edge dimmers are installed across the AC input wiring to the LED driver.
+These are the most common types of dimmers in most Australian homes.
+To work with these types of dimmers, you need an LED driver with phase cut dimming.

 As this is a very common type of dimmable LED driver, we have listed them all together under one category on this website.
 You can navigate to the correct page by clicking on the link below:

-For all the other types of dimmers, you will find that the LED driver will have dedicated dimming terminals or wires that the dimmer must be connected to.
+For all the other types of dimmers, the LED driver has dedicated dimming terminals or wires that the dimmer must be connected to.
 You cannot dim these LED drivers by placing a dimmer across the AC input wiring, and the dimmer would be damaged if you did so.

 Just a word of caution about the term PWM dimmers.

-At the moment we are talking about types of dimmers.
-Some home automation and lighting control systems give out a low voltage control signal that has a Pulse Width Modulation (PWM) duty cycle.
+At the moment, we are talking about types of dimmers.
+Some home automation and lighting control systems give out a low-voltage control signal with a Pulse Width Modulation (PWM) duty cycle.
 This control signal is fed to the dedicated dimming wires or terminals on the LED driver.
-As the duty cycle increases or decreases the light level changes.
+As the duty cycle increases or decreases, the light level changes.

-There is another term you will come across when talking about dimmable LED drivers and that is “LED drivers with a PWM output”.
-This is something completely different.
-It has nothing to do with the type of dimmer you are using.
+You will also encounter another term when discussing dimmable LED drivers: “LED drivers with a PWM output.”
+This is completely different and has nothing to do with the type of dimmer you are using.

 LED Drivers with PWM Output